| Irritant and contact dermatitis is more common in the adult age.

 use like (Eusol) unsuitable to clean wounds and ulcers, which may

 act as skin sensitizes .
+Ethylene

 oxide is used as a sterilizing agent and may remain on instruments

 or rubber articles.
+Organic dyes The most

 common sensitizing products are textiles, fur and hair dyes.
 Such